Craps Money Management Strategy

 Another self deception trick is to split your stack of chips into two or more piles.
 You keep one pile of chips in front of you to play with while the other chips are placed in your pocket or out of sight to be used later.
 This will help you to reduce the chances that you will blow through all of your chips in one sitting.

 Money management in the game of craps can be difficult because the game moves so quickly, and because there are so many ways that you can participate in the game.
 To keep control of your game and money, you will need to establish a gambling budget and manage how many bets you make in an hour.
 To do this you can use the self deceptive tricks mentioned above, or you can develop one of your own.
+Once money management is in check, you are ready to play craps for real money!

 Here are some links to some articles that you may find of interest: